roshiajin-kunai/sakkamade.github.io/_posts/2021-02-06-autodoll-extra-3.md

 Lydia said at a low altitude of two hundred meters.
-Lydia is currently seated in the cockpit of re-created Masquerade​.
+Lydia is currently seated in the cockpit of re-created Masquerade.
 The cockpit furnished with augmented reality in each and every direction.
 In other words, various information indicators are floating in the view outside.
 Consequently, Lydia feels as though soaring high in the sky with nothing but her seat alone.